tjburrows/tjburrows.github.io/index.md

 I am a PhD candidate in the Woodruff School of Mechanical Engineering at Georgia Institute of Technology, under [Dr. Ari Glezer](http://fmrl.gatech.edu).
 My research is in experimental fluid mechanics.
 More specifically, I study the effect of active flow control on the flow separation and resulting streamwise vortices in offset diffusers and its effects on aircraft engine performance.

 Through my research I have developed skills in prototyping, experimental design, data analysis and visualization.
 Outside of my research, I have an interest in high performance computing, modeling and simulation, and data science, which I have pursued in part through a minor in computational science and engineering.
-Besides this classroom experience, I pursue independent projects in areas including computational fluid dynamics and data science.
+Besides this classroom experience, I pursue independent projects in areas including computational fluid dynamics and data visualization.

 ## Contact